Spring 2019 Kids Indie Next List

 "With Speak, Anderson opened the door for more novels exploring the deeply felt and deeply personal aftermath of sexual violence.
 SHOUT serves as both a testament to the life-altering, lifesaving impact of these types of stories — and as an urgent and brutal reminder of their ongoing necessity." —The New York Times Book Review

-"A powerful testament that bears witness not just to [Anderson's] own pain, and the pain of others similarly abused, but also to the power of speaking persistently, time and time again, about topics that most people don't want to hear." --The Los Angeles Times
+"A powerful testament that bears witness not just to [Anderson's] own pain, and the pain of others similarly abused, but also to the power of speaking persistently, time and time again, about topics that most people don't want to hear." --The Los Angeles Review of Books

 "An absolutely essential read for teenagers and the people who know them." --Refinery29